Five Hurricanes score in double figures, Miami dominates Nova Southeastern by 55 points in exhibition game

 The Hurricanes traded buckets with the Sharks in the early going, leading to an 11-11 tied score with 5:24 remaining in the first quarter.

 But then the Canes started to roll.
 Miami closed the first period on a 14-2 run.
-It shot 12-of-20 from the floor to that point.
+It shot 12-20 from the floor to that point.

 Then, the Canes caught fire.
 They adjusted their defensive scheme to a full-court press that paid dividends.
-Miami outscored Nova Southeastern 26-4 in the second quarter and held the Sharks to 1-13.
+Miami outscored Nova Southeastern 26-4 in the second quarter and held the Sharks to 1-13 shooting.

-The Hurricanes closed out the first half on a 40-6 run and headed into the locker room 61.8 percent from the field.
+The Hurricanes closed out the first half on a 40-6 run and headed into the locker room shooting 62 percent from the field.

 “The second unit tonight – the reinforcers – they amped our energy up,” Meier said about the Canes’ production off the bench.
 “They pressured the ball a lot harder than the starting lineup did, and that was the story of the game.”

 Miami came out of the break controlling the pace of play, putting together a clinic on both ends of the floor.
-The Hurricanes bolstered their lead taking a 45-point advantage going into the final quarter.
+The Hurricanes bolstered their lead, taking a 45-point advantage going into the final quarter.

-The Hurricanes finished out the contest strong, outscoring the Sharks 26-16 in the closing period, reaching the century mark in points for the first time since Jan.
+The Hurricanes finished out the contest strong, outscoring the Sharks 26-16 in the closing period.
+They reached the century mark in points for the first time since Jan.
 26, when they scored 100 against North Carolina.

-The Canes dominated play in the paint and attacked the glass, out-rebounding the Sharks 41-28, leading to a 26-3 advantage on second-chance opportunities.
+The Canes dominated play in the paint and attacked the glass, out-rebounding the Sharks 41-28, which led to a 26-3 advantage on second-chance opportunities.

 “Going into the game, that was our game plan,” Davenport said about Miami’s ability to attack in the paint.
 “A few bunnies missed, but we definitely wanted to work the ball inside and out and get some dribble-drive action.”